jmulvany127/PacMan_Solver_1/README.md

-# PacMan Solver Agent - Project 1 - KU Leuven Yer 4
+# PacMan Solver Agent - Project 1 - KU Leuven Year 4
 This project involved the use of the algorithms below to create a pacman agent capable of passing a series of pacman levels without adversarial agents.

 Depth-first search